chipsalliance/Caliptra/doc/Caliptra.md

 The SoC may support a fuse bank for representing the hash of the owner's public key.
 If the SoC reports this value to Caliptra, Caliptra refuses to boot firmware unless the firmware was dual-signed by the key reported by SoC ROM's fuse registers.

-The owner key, when represented in fuses or in the FMC's alias certificate, is an SHA384 hash of a structure that contains a list of owner public keys.
+The owner key, when represented in fuses or in the FMC's alias certificate, is a SHA384 hash of a structure that contains a list of owner public keys.
 This supports key rotation.

 ## Provisioning IDevID during manufacturing